DoctorD1501/JAVMovieScraper/README.md

 ###### Site Specific File Name Conventions
 When using the site specific scraper feature, your file name must contain an ID number which conforms to the release ID conventions set by that site.
+* 1000Giri: ID follows a YYMMDDactorname structure.
+You can also see the ID from the URL (right after /moviepages/ and before /index.html).
+Example: 150206name
 * Aventertainments: This follows the usual JAV id naming structure like ABC-123.
 It does a search on the site using this ID.<br>
 * Kin8tengoku: The ID is in the URL.
 It is the numeric part before /pht/ and is usually 4 numeric digits.
 Example: 1147.<br>
 * Tokyohot: The ID follows the format of n123 or n1234 k123/k1234.
 In other words, a lowercase n or k followed by a 3 or 4 digit number.<br>